-The Glenorchy Planning Authority, which is made up of 5 Council Aldermen and has full authority to decide planning permit applications, considers planning applications at its monthly meetings.
-The panel reviews reports prepared by the planners that contain assessments of planning permit applications against the requirements of the Glenorchy Interim Planning Scheme 2015.
+The Glenorchy Planning Authority, which is made up of five Council Aldermen and has full authority to decide planning permit applications at its monthly meetings.
+The panel reviews reports prepared by the planners that contain assessments of planning applications against the requirements of the relevant planning scheme.
 These reports also have a recommendation whether to approve or refuse an application.
 If the recommendation is for approval, conditions may be recommended.
 If the recommendation is for refusal, the reasons for refusal are included.

 The Chairperson of the Glenorchy Planning Authority will usually invite any person present at the meeting to have their say about an application before it makes its decision on the application.

-(If you have made a representation, you will be notified in writing within 7 days from the date the Glenorchy Planning Authority makes its decision.)
+(If you have made a representation, you will be notified in writing within seven days from the date the Glenorchy Planning Authority makes its decision.)

 If you are not happy with the Glenorchy Planning Authority’s decision, you have a right to appeal a planning decision.